AsahiLinux/docs/SW:Storage.md

 ```
 </details>

+Mountpoint: /System/Volumes/Data

-The main user data partition, mounted as the root filesystem.
-This is merged with the OS image via firmlinks.
+The main user data partition, which is overlaid on top of the OS root with firmlinks.

 ### disk3s6 (VM)